 #7.
 Legal: Strictly Conforms to Federal & Local Regulations

-If you live in an illegal state, the most “ultra legal” non-prescription CBD supplement would be to use a non-cannabis-derived CBD product such as CBD oil made from the humulus plant.
+If you live in an illegal state, the most “ultra legal” non-prescription CBD supplement would be to use a non-cannabis-derived CBD product.
 Another semi-law-abiding option would be to look for CBD products sourced from 2014 Farm Bill-approved agricultural pilot programs.

 Some very high quality CBD products are made from high-quality indoor cannabis plants that have above federally legal levels of THC.
 Those are fine if you live in Colorado or Alaska.
 But shipping these marijuana-derived products to illegal states is a grey area within a grey area.
 The more scrupulously a company sources their hemp & tests their hemp and makes effort to comply with the law, the better, in my opinion.